stride3d/stride-docs/en/manual/scenes/sub-scenes.md

 ## Sub-scenes at runtime

-In order to use sub-scenes in the built game, you will have to **manually load and add them**.
+In order to use sub-scenes in the built game, you will have to **manually load and add them in code**.

 ```csharp
 public class Example : StartupScript